 Wavelength is specifically designed to enable next-generation applications on 5G networks.
-With its partnership with telcos like Verizon, AWS Wavelength embeds compute & storage at the edge of the 5G network.
-This allows application traffic from 5G devices to reach application servers running in Wavelength Zones without leaving the mobile carrier’s network.
+With its partnership with telcos like Verizon, AWS Wavelength embeds computing & storage at the edge of the 5G network.
+This allows application traffic from 5G devices to reach servers running in Wavelength Zones without leaving the mobile carrier’s network.
 Immediate access to a range of cloud services at the 5G edge will allow startups, enterprises, and ISVs quickly build 5G applications, like industrial automation, smart cities, ML-assisted diagnostics, or autonomous vehicles—all of which need ultra-low latency access to end users or end-devices.

 4. AWS IoT Greengrass: